census-instrumentation/opencensus-website/content/exporters/custom-exporter/Node.js/Trace.md

   }

   /**
    * Our onStartSpan will do nothing.
-The exporting logic will be concentraded
+The exporting logic will be concentrated
    * at the onEndSpan event.
    */
   onStartSpan(root: modelTypes.RootSpan) {}